gwadama.dictools#

 - keys: iterable

-Sequence of keys necessary to get to the element inside the nested dictionary.
+Sequence of keys necessary to reach the element inside the nested dictionary.

 - value: Any